• Skip to primary navigation

 Ingredients for apple cider donut cake on a white marble counter.

 • Vegan Butter - Be sure to allow the butter to come to room temperature before mixing it.
 Using room temperature ingredients allows the cake batter to better emulsify during mixing.
+I usually use Country Crock plant butter in my recipes, but any stick style vegan butter will work fine.
+If you're not dairy free, use unsalted butter in the same measure.

-• Unsweetened Applesauce - Applesauce helps to make the cake moist and adds a subtle sweetness.
+• Unsweetened Applesauce - Apple sauce helps to make the cake moist and adds a subtle sweetness.
 You can use store-bought applesauce or make your own.

 See recipe card for full ingredient list and quantities.